SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 exposed to risk of death or disability from COVID-19, and that risk is 100x the risk of CSVT from the JnJ vaccine.

-We can't tell if that's _exactly_ what's happening now, but it does appear to be.
+We can't tell if that's _exactly_ what's happening now, but it does appear to be.
 Or so one may hope.

 __TBD:__ I really should add 95% confidence limits on the above probabilities, given how often